SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/using-standard-templates.md

 ---
-uid: help-en-using-standard-templates
+uid: help-en-use-standard-templates
-title: Using standard templates
+title: Use standard templates
-description: Using standard templates
+description: Use standard templates
 author: SuperOffice RnD
-so.date: 06.29.2022
+so.date: 07.07.2023
-keywords: Settings and maintenance so.topic: help
+keywords: Settings and maintenance so.topic: help so.audience: settings so.audience.tooltip: Settings and maintenance
 language: en
 ---